Major code BS6470

 Applied Nutrition Environmental Nutrition Concentration

 The applied nutrition program with environmental nutrition concentration is for students interested in sustainability, agriculture, wellness, and food policy careers.
-Completion of the environmental nutrition concentration includes courses fulfilling an environmental health minor.
+Completion of the environmental nutrition concentration includes courses fulfilling an environmental health science minor.

 No requirements beyond University admission requirements.